Valide Sultan Mosque, Rethymno

-The Valide Sultan Mosque (Τζαμί Βαλιδέ Σουλτάνας, from Valide Sultan Camii, meaning "Mosque of the Sultana Mother") is an Ottoman-era mosque in the town of Rethymno, Crete, in southern Greece.
-Built shortly after the town was conquered by the Ottomans in the seventeen century, the mosque was dedicated to Turhan Sultan, the mother of Sultan Mehmed IV, after whom it was also named in honour.
-As with most Ottoman mosques in Greece it no longer open for worship, nor is it accessible to the public due to the numerous structures that have now been built around it.
+The Valide Sultan Mosque (Τζαμί Βαλιδέ Σουλτάνας, from Valide Sultan Camii, meaning "Mosque of the Sultana Mother") is a former mosque, located in the town of Rethymno, on the island of Crete, in southern Greece.
+The mosque was built in the c.
+1650s, during the Ottoman era, shortly after the town was conquered by the Ottomans in the seventeen century.
+The mosque was dedicated to Turhan Sultan, the mother of Sultan Mehmed IV, after whom it was also named in honour.
+As with most Ottoman-era mosques in Greece, it is no longer open for worship.
+It is not accessible to the public due to numerous structures that have since been built around it.

 History

 The oldest historical reference to the mosque can be dated back to 1654, just a few years after the Ottoman conquest of the town; a document from 1671 mentions its dependence on the Valide Sultan Mosque in Bahçe Kapısı, in Constantinople (now Istanbul).
 It was named for Turhan Hadice, the sultan's mother, who also founded a school in Rethymno, which now houses the first elementary school of Rethymno.
 Locally it was known as the "Great Gate Mosque", as it was built in the 'Great Gate' district of the town.
 The mosque served the Muslim population of Rethymno for centuries until the exchange of Muslim and Christian populations between Greece and Turkey in 1923, thereupon it was abandoned by 1925.